Hydration, hydration, hydration.

-The reason we at The Naked Chemist just love adding humectants to our dry skin formulas, is due to they’re amazing ability to attract water like a magnet, chemically binding water to them.
+The reason I like adding humectants to my formulas, is due to they’re amazing ability to attract water like a magnet, chemically binding water to them.

-Some humectants are even capable of holding up to 1000 times their own weight in water.
+Some humectants, are capable of holding up to 1000 times their own weight in water.

 Hyaluronic Acid is one such ingredient, that locks moisture onto the surface of the skin, making it moist and healthy.